ChemaAlfonso/modalizer/readme.md

 </p>

 <p align="center">
-	Modalizer is a TypeScript library for creating and managing modals in web applications.
+	Modalizer is a JavaScript library for creating and managing modals in web applications.
 It provides an easy way to create modal dialogs with customizable animations and styles.
 </p>

 ## ✨ Features